-The University of Minnesota Nurse Anesthesia Program prepares you to practice as a certified registered nurse anesthetist (CRNA) at the highest level of clinical practice in this fast paced program that leads to a Doctor of Nursing Practice degree and national certification examination eligibility.
+This DNP program specialty prepares students to practice as a certified registered nurse anesthetist (CRNA) at the highest level of clinical practice.
+This fast-paced program leads to a Doctor of Nursing Practice degree and national certification examination eligibility.

 What makes our program distinct?